West Penwith is roughly 16 x 12 km (10 x 8 miles) in size, bounded by sea-cliffs on three sides, and it has about 500 ancient sites, big and small.

 For more on the Penwith map and geomantic research, click here.

-Usually ignored by archaeologists, geomancy adds a new evidential dimension to ancient sites, offering insights into why they were built.
-Taken as a whole, they represent an ancient kind of geoengineering project.
+It adds a new evidential dimension to what is known, offering insights into why ancient sites were built.
+Taken as a whole, we suggest they represent a megalithic geoengineering project.

 Penwith's megalithic past has been researched by antiquarians, geomancers and archaeologists for many years.
-This site draws on their work and adds to it, looking at the Land's End peninsula as a whole landscape.
+This resource site draws on their work and adds to it.